Far-left Dems plan to purge moderates from the party as payback for resisting Biden’s $3.5T bill

 The massive bill includes a trove of long-sought liberal priorities, including free community college, expanded Medicare and ambitious regulations to arrest climate change.
 More important, it has the support of Mr. Biden, Democratic leadership and a majority of the party’s lawmakers on Capitol Hill.

-“This is not just some crazy progressive wish list that nobody else agrees with,” said Rep. Pramilia Jayapal, Washington Democrat and chairwoman of the 98-member Congressional Progressive Caucus.
+“This is not just some crazy progressive wish list that nobody else agrees with,” said Rep. Pramila Jayapal, Washington Democrat and chairwoman of the 98-member Congressional Progressive Caucus.
 “This is President Joe Biden’s agenda.
 This is the agenda that Democrats in the House, the Senate and the White House were elected on.”

 Establishment support has long been missing from the liberal agenda, including the battle for Medicare for All.
 Although the universal health care proposal garnered support from a large contingent of Democrats, the issue never broke out of the left-wing silo.